benwicks/DeviceNanny/README.md

 2. Add Cron job (needs sudo):
     - `sudo crontab -e`
-    - If promted, choose your favorite text editor
+    - If prompted, choose your favorite text editor
     - Add `*/1 * * * * cd /YOUR/PATH/TO/DeviceNanny/ && ./nanny.py` to the end of the file
     - Save and exit